Sir Seewoosagur Ramgoolam Botanical Garden: Associated property Mon Plaisir

-The gardens, which now cover an area of about 62040 acre, were set aside on 8 June 1729 for colonist P. Barmont 'barmond', who sold it on 3 January 1735 to Claude N. de Maupin, an overseer in the royal French East India Company.
-Subsequently, there were several other owners, and by 1805, the land had increased to about 121000 acre.
-By 1868, the gardens themselves occupied 47564 acre, with later additions to a total of 93060 acre.
-Only 62040 acre of garden remain, the rest being an experimental station.
+The gardens were set aside on 8 June 1729 for colonist P. Barmont or Barmond, who sold it on 3 January 1735 to Claude N. de Maupin, an overseer in the royal French East India Company.
+Subsequently, there were several other owners, and by 1805, the land had increased to about 121 acre.
+By 1868, the gardens themselves occupied 47.5 acre, with later additions to a total of 93 acre.
+Only 62 acre of garden remain, the rest being an experimental station.

 Establishment

 The origin of the Royal Botanic Gardens of Pamplemousses can be traced to the first and most famous French Governor of Mauritius, Mahé de La Bourdonnais at a time when the island was known as Isle de France.
 In 1735, Labourdonnais bought the property Château Mon Plaisir and created a vegetable garden to provide produce for his household, the young township of Port Louis, and the ships landing on the island.
 If this garden counts as precursor to the present garden, then Pamplemousses is the oldest botanical garden in the former British territories.
 On the other hand, its origin is often traced to 1768, when Pierre Poivre became director.
 Either way, it was one of the oldest and the most remarkable botanical collections in the tropics.